 All in all, there were 36 bishops at Hólar, 23 Catholic, and 13 Lutheran.

 The Agricultural school at Hólar has been operating since 1882.
 And there has been a University College at Hólar since 2003.

-Among the things you can see at Hólar is Hólakirkja Cathedral from 1763, Nýibær turf-house from 1854 and Auðunarstofa log-house.
+Among the buildings, you can see at Hólar is Hólakirkja Cathedral from 1763, Nýibær turf house from 1854, and Auðunarstofa log house.